lbehm/wat/README.md

 ###### -ExportIssuerPem
 Export the certificate of the Issuer (e.g. Let'sEncrypt) in Base64 encoded PEM format
 ###### -ExportPemEncoding `[ASCII|UTF8|UTF32|Unicode|...]`
-###### -onChallenge `<ScriptBlock>`
-Script to be invoked with challenge token receiving the following parameter:
-    Domain                         The domain name you want to verify Token / FQDN                   The file name for http-01 or domain name for dns-01 and tls-sni-01 challenges KeyAuthorization / Certificate The value you have to place in the file or dns TXT record or the Certificate for tls-sni-01 challenges
-###### -onChallengeCleanup `<ScriptBlock>`
-Script to be invoked after completing the challenge receiving the same parameter as -onChallenge with the addition of the response status 'valid' or 'invalid' as 4th parameter
 ###### -InternalAccountIdentifier `<String>`
 Internal identifier of the ACME account
-###### -AutoFix
-Try to fix common problems automatically.\
-This includes:
-- Creating new account with existing configuration if AccountKey is missing (this overwrites account id/data)
-###### -Context `[CurrentUser|LocalMachine]`
-The place to save the certificate and keys

 ## Examples
 ```ps